woman with apparent pain holding her head

 How Long Does It Take to Recover from a Spinal Cord Injury?

 Recovery from a spinal cord injury can take months or years, depending on the severity of the damage and the patient’s overall health.
 Physical therapy and other rehabilitation services are essential in helping a person regain some of their physical and mental abilities after a spinal cord injury.
+Inpatient rehabilitation is a critical part of the recovery process for many patients with chronic SCI, providing comprehensive therapies and ongoing monitoring to maximize rehabilitation outcomes.
+The injury site and neurological level of the injury significantly influence recovery outcomes and determine the specific types of rehabilitation needed.
+It is also important to closely monitor blood pressure during recovery, as fluctuations—especially low blood pressure or episodes of autonomic dysreflexia—can be dangerous and may constitute a medical emergency.
 Unfortunately, most people with spinal cord injuries will never fully recover and must learn to live with limitations resulting from their injuries.

 Talk to Our Experienced Personal Injury Lawyers in Morristown, TN